MicrosoftDocs/windows-iotcore-docs/windows-iotcore/commercialize-your-device/GoToMarket.md

 On this page we will review the key items that need to be considered in the **Go to market** process.

 ## Understand licensing requirements
-* Request a the license agreement [here](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR4oorCHCXCJHla0pHy8o5GpUMlVHVkNZNVVON1ZTVUQ0T0lHS1pDV0JFVy4u).
+* Request the license agreement [here](https://forms.office.com/Pages/ResponsePage.aspx?id=v4j5cvGGr0GRqy180BHbR4oorCHCXCJHla0pHy8o5GpUMlVHVkNZNVVON1ZTVUQ0T0lHS1pDV0JFVy4u).
 A member of the team will get back to you with the agreement form within 48 to 72 hours.

 ## Find a distributor